Submission Preparation Checklist

 - Research papers must not exceed 8-14 typed pages, similarly all-inclusive.
 The number of references should not exceed 30, and should not be older than 10 years.

-- Case studies, case reports miscellany and Short Communications must not exceed 12 typed pages including maximum of three tables, three figures and the number of 8-15 references.
+- Case studies, case reports miscellany and Short Communications must not exceed 12 typed pages including a maximum of three tables, three figures and the number of 8-15 references.

 PREPARATION OF MANUSCRIPTS

-Manuscripts submitted for publication will normally consist of the following sections: Title, Authors Name and Addresses, Abstract (including Keywords), Introduction, Objective, Methods, Results and Discussion, Conclusions, /acknowledgements (if any), and References.
-For format and general style, authors should refer to current issue (see also the Journal website) as guide.
+Manuscripts submitted for publication will normally consist of the following sections: Title, Authors Name and Addresses, Abstract (including Keywords), Introduction, Objective, Methods, Results and Discussion, Conclusions, /acknowledgments (if any), and References.
+For format and general style, authors should refer to current issue (see also the Journal website) as a guide.
 Manuscripts that do not conform to these guidelines will be subjected to revision or be rejected at the submission stage.
 Photographs, figures and line drawings should be of optimum quality.
 Color photographs are acceptable whenever it is necessary but the extra costs involved in the reproduction must be borne by the author(s).
 Manuscripts should be typed as MSWord documents on A4-sized pages with justified text, times new roman size 12.
 The preferred length of manuscripts is 8-15 typed pages or less, but a somewhat greater length may be accepted, depending on the complexity and importance of the research.
 The author must submit digital files of the article in PDF format and Microsoft word file which has to be submitted online at journal website https://www.tci-thaijo.org/index.php/cdmh/about/submissions#onlineSubmissions or emailed at firstname.lastname@example.org, email@example.com.
-The submission must include the followings contents:
+The submission must include the followings

 1. Titles of study: This section includes the research title, author(s), institutional affiliation and the email address of the author.